Skip to main content

 Professional Electrical Burning Smell Investigation in South Florida

 Solomon Electric provides electrical burning smell investigation for residential and commercial customers across Miami-Dade and Broward counties.
-Select your city to see local projects and FAQs.
+Click your city to see local pricing, projects, and FAQs.

 Contact Solomon Electric today for a free consultation.
 Our licensed electricians are ready to help with your electrical burning smell investigation needs in South Florida.